Boundaries between the continents: History

-A physical map of Europe from 1880, depicting the entirety of the Caucasus as part of the European continent.
+A French physical map of Europe from 1880, depicting the entirety of the Caucasus region as part of the European continent.

+A map illustrating the evolving definition of the boundaries between Asia and Europe over the centuries.
+Line A (in red) used to be a widely accepted definition, but the most common definition in use today is Line B (for the east-west separation) and Line F (for the north-south separation), with the remaining definitions still being used on occasion.

+Russian Imperial map of Europe from 1874, with an alternative southern limit at the Turkish border.

 The threefold division of the Old World into Africa, Asia, and Europe has been in use since the 6th century BC by early Greek geographers such as Anaximander and Hecataeus.

 Anaximander placed the boundary between Asia and Europe along the Phasis River (the modern Rioni in Georgia in the Caucasus Mountains), from Rioni mouth in Poti on the Black Sea coast, through the Surami Pass and along the Kura River to the Caspian Sea, a convention still followed by Herodotus in the 5th century BC.

-As geographic knowledge of the Greeks increased during the Hellenistic period, this archaic convention was revised, and the boundary between Asia and Europe was now considered to be the Tanais (the modern Don River).
-This is the convention used by Roman era authors such as Posidonius, Strabo and Ptolemy.
+This convention was subsequently revised and the boundary between Asia and Europe was considered to be the Tanais (the modern Don River).
+This is the convention used by the Roman era authors Posidonius, Strabo and Ptolemy.

-Throughout the Middle Ages and into the 18th century, the traditional division of the landmass of Eurasia into two continents, Asia and Europe, followed Ptolemy, with the boundary following the Turkish Straits, the Black Sea, the Kerch Strait, the Sea of Azov and the Don (known in antiquity as the Tanais).
+Throughout the Middle Ages and into the 18th century, the traditional division of the landmass of Eurasia into two continents, Asia and Europe, followed Ptolemy, with the boundary following the Turkish Straits, the Black Sea, the Kerch Strait, the Sea of Azov, and the Don (known in antiquity as the Tanais).
 But maps produced during the 16th to 18th centuries tended to differ in how to continue the boundary beyond the Don bend at Kalach-na-Donu (where it is closest to the Volga, now joined with it by the Volga–Don Canal), into territory not described in any detail by the ancient geographers.